 The ingredients for the Indian Recipe:

-Just the usual Indian spices are what I use for my curry.
+Just the usual Indian spices are what I use for this Indian recipe.

 - 2 large Italian eggplants